Azure/AML-Kubernetes/docs/ASH/Train-AzureArc.md

 Now we will connect Azure Stack Hub’s storage account to Azure Machine Learning:

-1. Go to your Azure Machine Learning workspace studio and select **Datastore > New datastore**
+1. Go to your Azure Machine Learning workspace studio and select **Datastore > New datastore**:

     <p align="center">
       <img src="imgs/datastore.png" />